Easily confused with :

 SUB-UNITS of the 'PSEUDO-DIMERS'

 Vindolene (not a German window cleaning product) are the two basic sub-units upon which Vincristine, Vincadifformine and Vindesine are based.
-[The author can find no evidence that Lesser Periwinkle actually contains Catharanthine, and almost certainly doesn't].
-[Most articles draw catharanthine from a totally differing topological perspective (to avoid drawing a long bold line connecting bottom to top); however, for the purposes of illustration and comparison, the author has drawn it in the same perspective as Vincristine.
+[Your author can find no evidence that Lesser Periwinkle actually contains Catharanthine, and almost certainly doesn't].
+[Most articles draw catharanthine from a totally differing topological perspective (to avoid drawing a long bold line connecting bottom to top); however, for the purposes of illustration and comparison, your author has drawn it in the same perspective as Vincristine.
 Both ways are chemically correct; there is no wrong way or a right way to draw it schematically, as long as the topology is identical].
 Catharinthine is found in rosy-pink

 Madagascar Periwinkle (Catharanthus roseus) which is not found growing in the wild in the UK, but numerous cultivars exist which may be found in gardens.

-Vascicine (aka Peganine) also occurs in Vinca Minor and in Goat's Rue and is used pharmaceutically as a cerebral stimulant.
+Vascicine (aka Peganine) also occurs in Vinca Minor and in Goat's-Rue and is used pharmaceutically as a cerebral stimulant.